These Oven Baked Lamb Meatballs with Tzatziki is created by making a homemade tzatziki sauce and deliciously baked lamb meatballs.

 See recipe card for Oven Baked Lamb Meatballs with Tzatziki quantities.

-How to make Baked Lamb Meatballs
+How to make Baked Beef and Lamb Meatballs

 Substitutions